verbsteam/nouns-fork-spec/spec.md

   - allows the DAO to withdraw Nouns from the escrow contract, to the destination account.
   - only works once the forking period starts.
 - `adjustedTotalSupply`
-  - returns the total supply of Nouns minus nouns owned by the escrow contract and not part of an active fork ID.
+  - returns the total supply of Nouns minus Nouns in the treasury and minus Nouns owned by the escrow contract and not part of an active fork ID.

 New admin functions (can only be executed via proposals):